gyorilab/mira/mira/sources/sympy_ode/README.md

 ```

 If CUDA is not showing as available after all steps, try restarting your terminal or system.
+After CUDA
+is linked to torch, if a process that is using the GPU suddenly crashes or is killed by the user, CUDA may not be available.
+The easiest way to fix this is to restart your system.

 ---